Excel VBA CSTR Function

 Have you ever thought of converting a different expression to Strings in VBA?
-If you have a doubt that is it possible?
+If you have a doubt, is that possible?
 Then the answer is absolute YES!!!

 “CSTR” is a function which coverts different format expression to String format in VBA.
-With CSTR function we can convert the provided expression value to String data type.
+With the CSTR function, we can convert the provided expression value to String data type.

 VBA CSTR Syntax